 If you’re trading crypto over on the Binance exchange it’s important to withdraw from Binance and not to keep your crypto stored on an exchange long term.
+This also goes for other exchanges such as FTX, Coinbase or Kraken.
 As with any centralized exchange, you don’t have access or control over your private keys and are entrusting a 3rd party.
 Also, an exchange that holds a lot of assets is far more likely to be a target for hackers.

 Its, therefore, recommended moving your crypto assets from Binance and into the safety of a wallet once you’ve finished trading.
 One of the safest wallets would be the likes of a hardware wallet like a Ledger Nano or a Trezor.
 Hardware wallets allow you to keep your crypto assets offline and away from any potential threats.